What Did The Generals Want? - September 29th, Hour 3

 It's simply not who we are.

-They will pay, but then they came out and lied again, and they said, Oh, well, we weren't prejudging this.
+They will pay, but then they came out and lied again, and they said, oh, well, we weren't prejudging this.

-We were that was not a rush to judgment.
+That was not a rush to judgment.

 I'm like, okay, how stupid do you think we are?